Our mission is to inspire people to embrace safety as a lifestyle, turn their homes into sanctuaries, and invest in their communities.

 Alex specializes in finding, organizing, and sifting through data to translate insights into meaningful stories.
 His interest in data began in college where he graduated with degrees in media informatics and information technology.
 Alex is always learning and exploring new data-driven communication methods to help people make informed decisions.

 Andréa is passionate about community advocacy.
 Before joining our team, she studied journalism at the University of Oregon and worked at local newspapers like Salt Lake City Weekly and the Ogden Standard-Examiner.
-As an Outreach Strategist, she helps SafeWise reach new communities nationwide with data-driven safety campaigns and educational resources.
+As a digital PR specialist, she helps SafeWise reach new communities nationwide with data-driven safety campaigns and educational resources.

 Andrew has four years of mass communication experience under his belt, with even more years of community activism and experience in local government campaigns.
 Prior to joining the SafeWise team, he studied Political Science at the University of Utah while working as a broadcast journalist at KSL NewsRadio in Salt Lake City.

-Through his role as an Outreach Strategist, Andrew delivers safety resources and data to communities across the country.
+Through his role now, Andrew delivers safety resources and data to communities across the country.

 Kaz is a journalist who covers home security, parenting, and community and child safety.
 Her work and product testing in the security and safety field spans the past four years.
 You can find Kaz in HuffPost, SheKnows, Lifehack, and much more.
 Her degree in education and her background as a teacher and a parent make her uniquely suited to offer practical advice on creating safe environments for your family.